Matter: Based on quarks and leptons

 The quark–lepton definition of ordinary matter, however, identifies not only the elementary building blocks of matter, but also includes composites made from the constituents (atoms and molecules, for example).
 Such composites contain an interaction energy that holds the constituents together, and may constitute the bulk of the mass of the composite.
 As an example, to a great extent, the mass of an atom is simply the sum of the masses of its constituent protons, neutrons and electrons.
-However, digging deeper, the protons and neutrons are made up of quarks bound together by gluon fields (see dynamics of quantum chromodynamics) and these gluons fields contribute significantly to the mass of hadrons.
+However, digging deeper, the protons and neutrons are made up of quarks bound together by gluon fields (see dynamics of quantum chromodynamics) and these gluon fields contribute significantly to the mass of hadrons.
 In other words, most of what composes the "mass" of ordinary matter is due to the binding energy of quarks within protons and neutrons.
 For example, the sum of the mass of the three quarks in a nucleon is approximately 12.5 MeV/c2, which is low compared to the mass of a nucleon (approximately 938 MeV/c2).
 The bottom line is that most of the mass of everyday objects comes from the interaction energy of its elementary components.

 The Standard Model groups matter particles into three generations, where each generation consists of two quarks and two leptons.
 The first generation is the up and down quarks, the electron and the electron neutrino; the second includes the charm and strange quarks, the muon and the muon neutrino; the third generation consists of the top and bottom quarks and the tau and tau neutrino.
 The most natural explanation for this would be that quarks and leptons of higher generations are excited states of the first generations.
 If this turns out to be the case, it would imply that quarks and leptons are composite particles, rather than elementary particles.

 This quark–lepton definition of matter also leads to what can be described as "conservation of (net) matter" laws—discussed later below.
 Alternatively, one could return to the mass–volume–space concept of matter, leading to the next definition, in which antimatter becomes included as a subclass of matter.